Funding and Auto Insurance

 Auto insurance physiotherapy rates and OCF 18

-The MVA insurer may limit their payments of physiotherapy to $95/hour.
-The Orthopaedic Therapy Clinic’s current hourly rate is $148.50/hour.
+The MVA insurer may limit their payments of physiotherapy to $99.75/hour.
+The Orthopaedic Therapy Clinic’s current hourly rate is $155.00/hour.
+There are additional fees if acupuncture is provided.
 Please note that if the MVA insurer does not pay the full amount the outstanding balance will be transferred back to you.
 This does not apply to an OCF 23 (MIG) as the insurer provides a block payment.

 Auto insurance massage therapy rates

-For the OCF 18 auto-insurance will pay a maximum fee of $58.19 for a one hour massage.
-Our fee for this service is $112.75.
+For the OCF 18 auto-insurance will pay a maximum fee of $58.19 for a one-hour massage.
+Our fee for this service is $118.00.
+There are additional fees if acupuncture is provided.
 The difference between the two fees plus tax will be charged to your credit card on file.
 A receipt will be provided.
 This fee may be covered by your EHB.

-For the OCF 23 (Minor Injury Guideline) auto insurance mandates a maximum fee of $400 for additional goods and services i.e. massage, theraband.
-There are no additional fees for massage.
-However based on this amount you will be eligible for approximately 4 massage treatments.
+For the OCF 23 (Minor Injury Guideline) auto insurance mandates a maximum fee of $400 for additional goods and services i.e. massage, theraband, etc. There are no additional fees for massage.
+However based on this amount you will be eligible for approximately 3 massage treatments.
 If you require treatment beyond the $400 it may be appropriate to submit another treatment plan.
 As the plan is reaching completion discuss with your Registered Massage Therapist whether an OCF18 should be submitted.